CDLUC3/mrt-doc/design/queue-2023/states.md

 - long space_needed (for a single object)
 - String resource_to_provision (null allowed)
 - ? response_type? - only if needed for callback operation
+- String error_message

 ### State Transitions
 - (None) --> Pending
+  - if payload is a single file and the depositor supplied a digest, perform checksum validation
   - payload_version (hard coded)
   - profile_name - constructor
   - status = Pending